This is a guide covering the key light.

 Again, we can reference this visual:

-The fill light is also used in various ways different from your key lights.
+The fill light is also used in various ways that are different from your key lights.
 Fill lights will often use modifiers that are portable to affect the lights, either making them softer or harsher.

 It becomes possible for the photographer to make a warmer light by bouncing the flash to their hands, making the light softer by reflecting it on a wall, and many other methods.